dentarg/auth0-blog/_posts/2017-08-02-creating-your-first-drupal-site-and-adding-authentication.markdown

 ## Authentication With Auth0

 [Auth0](https://auth0.com) is a cloud-based service that makes authentication a breeze.
 It allows us to issue [JSON Web Tokens(JWTs)](https://jwt.io).
-If you don't already have an Auth0 account, <a href="javascript:signup()">sign up</a> for a free one now.
+[Auth0 offers a generous **free tier**](https://auth0.com/pricing) so you can get started with modern authentication right away.

-There is a community maintained [Auth0 Drupal Plugin](https://github.com/auth0/auth0-drupal) that provides Single Sign On, Social Login, SAML and AD/LDAP Integration and User Management.
+There is a community maintained [Auth0 Drupal Plugin](https://github.com/auth0/auth0-drupal) that provides Single Sign On, Social Login, SAML and AD/LDAP Integration and [User Management](https://auth0.com/user-management).

 * Download the [auth0-drupal zip file](https://github.com/auth0/auth0-drupal/archive/master.zip)
 * Head over to `http://localhost:8000/admin/modules/install`